Cacao Mexicatessen Delivers Mexican Tradition to Eagle Rock

 Andrew Lujan, his wife and two sisters opened Cacao Mexicatessen near the Eagle Rock Trader Joe’s on July 31.
 “The name was created in the attempt to brand the deli with a representation of a indigenous Mexican product such as cacao,” says Lujan.
 “Mexican food is often stereotyped to be comprised of chimichangas, nachos, etc. I felt as though our name represents a history of Mexican food that is rich in tradition.”

-The space previously housed a mortgage company.
-Lujan and his father own the building and his family runs the Eufloria flower shop next door to Cacao Deli.
+Lujan and his father own the building, a former mortgage company.
+His family runs Eufloria flower shop next door.

-Lujan’s sister Christy is the chef and developed a more ambitious menu than Andrew initially anticipated, including Rellenos ($13.75) stuffed with mushrooms, cheese and jalapeno; sun-dried tomato, goat cheese and squash blossom; and cod with capers.
-You’ll find Camarones Echipotlados ($14.25) - shrimp with chipotle, garlic and citrusl El Puerco Borracho ($13.50) - pork belly cooked with pork belly, pintoc, tequila, Modelo beer, chilies and spices; and weekend-only menudo.
-If you’re feeling like tacos (pictured) or a torta, Christy Lujan cooks those too.
+Lujan’s sister Christy is the chef and developed a more ambitious menu than Andrew initially anticipated, including Rellenos ($13.75) stuffed with mushrooms, cheese and jalapeño; sun-dried tomato, goat cheese and squash blossom; and cod with capers.
+You’ll find Camarones Echipotlados ($14.25) – shrimp with chipotle, garlic and citrus; El Puerco Borracho ($13.50) – pork belly cooked with pork belly, pintoc, tequila, Modelo beer, chilies and spices; and weekend-only menudo.

 Cacao’s coffee program includes lattes flavored with cajeta, organic agave nectar and vanilla from Mexico’s Papantla region.
 You’ll find bottomless cups of drip coffee, ice blended frappes and specialty drinks flavored like the Azteca Mocha Latte seasoned with cinnamon, almonds, chile de arbol and chamomile.
 If coffee isn’t your thing, Cacao’s got you covered.
 Order a cool agua fresca, either jamaica or orange-pineapple, if it’s in season.